-From time to time, I'm asked what my favorite fonts are in the Blambot collection.
-That's hard to answer because I created them all, so I usually base my answer on the fonts that I end up using most.
-These are the font designs that I'm most happy with, and I find to be most useful in a lot of design situations.
+ne of the most common questions I'm asked is, "Of all the typefaces you've made, what's your favorite?"
+It's hard to pick, so I usually base my answer on the fonts that I end up using most.
+These are the designs that I'm most happy with, and I find to be most useful in a lot of design situations.
 They're my "go to" typefaces, and included below is a little insight as to why that is.
 I'll update this list as I create more fonts, and my preferences change!

 10. Fight to the Finish BB